 Type B Personalities

-Type B personalities are calmer and more relaxed than their type A counterparts.
+In this model, Type B personalities are calmer and more relaxed than their type A counterparts.
 They come across as less in a constant rush to get things done and often have less an a sense of need to compete, perform well, achieve highly or complete many things.

 The World of Work Project View